JackDerksen/JackDerksen.github.io/README.md

 ### TODO:
-- Add a blog page for expanded versions of pinboard posts, link to those from pins
+- Add a blog page for expanded versions of pinboard posts, link to those from posts.

+### Current bugs:
+- Card-based page titles switch theme colours at a MUCH slower rate on mobile devices.